thanatath/FisherMan/README.md

                         defines one or more users for the search.
   --scrape-family       If this parameter is passed, the information from
                         family members will be scraped if available.
+  -s 0:5 [0:5 ...], --specify 0:5 [0:5 ...]
+                        Use the index number to return a specific part of the page, for example if you only want data 'about' the page, use index 0.
   -b, --browser         Opens the browser / bot.
   --email EMAIL         If the profile is blocked, you can define your
                         account, however you have the search user in your